farmera/sare_grant/how_plants_see.md

 ![](img/sequoia.png)
 ###### Figure 3.
 Narrow band spectral response of a Parrot Sequoia camera.

-Specialized multispectral cameras contain 'band-pass' filters which narrow the wavelengths of light to more narrow bands.
+Specialized multispectral cameras contain 'band-pass' filters which taper the wavelengths of light into narrower bands.
 Having access to these narrower bands provides a far more precise estimate of the luminosity of light reflecting off of plants.

 In __Figure 3__  the spectral response of a Parrot Sequoia camera is shown.
 Green is captured in the 530–570 nm band